Tony118g/bundu-restaurant/README.md

 ## User Experience
 ### Epics
-During the planning stage of the project I created 7 epics which I then broke down further into a total of 38 user stories.
+During the planning stage of the project, I created 7 epics which I then broke down further into a total of 38 user stories.
 These can be found in the [project kanban board](https://github.com/users/Tony118g/projects/8) or they can be viewed individually through the links below.

 1. [Initial Django Setup](https://github.com/Tony118g/bundu-restaurant/issues/1)
 2. [User Account Management](https://github.com/Tony118g/bundu-restaurant/issues/2)